 I’m planning on drying some myself, in an oven, to store for munching.
 Maybe I’ll make some cranberry leather.

-I’d also like to make a compote using brandy, walnuts and maple syrup.
+I’d also like to make a compote using brandy, walnuts, and maple syrup.
 Cranberries added to pork or games is the bomb and even works for poultry as well.
-I love cranberries added to couscous and wild rice, or as a surprise of balance in a chocolate chip cookie, using white or semi sweet.
+I love cranberries added to couscous and wild rice, or as a surprise of balance in a chocolate chip cookie, using white or semi-sweet.
 Cranberries are great with chopped walnuts or pecans.
-They love cinnamon and five spice.
-Of course vodka, peach schnapps and pureed cranberries with a spritz of fresh lime is on the list too, sooner then later.
+They love cinnamon and five-spice.
+Of course, vodka, peach schnapps, and pureed cranberries with a spritz of fresh lime are on the list too, sooner than later.